-- Use the Filter by Day button in the top right corner of the screen to filter the stops shown. - Left click on any stop in the Assigned Stops results tab to select/locate the stop on the map. - Position the cursor over the stop symbol on the map to blow up the Stop Details info box. - Map can be zoomed in/out by rolling the mouse scroll button, or Click + Hold the slider bar to slide it left or right to zoom in/out.
+- Use the Filter by Day button in the top right corner of the screen to filter the stops shown. - Click any stop in the Assigned Stops results tab to select/locate the stop on the map. - Hover over the stop symbol on the map to blow up the Stop Details info box.

+• Map can be zoomed in/out by scrolling the mouse wheel, or by dragging the Zoom slider left or right.